-This section of Flower Avenue, a major business street in Long Branch, will be within the City of Takoma Park.
-Streetscape improvements, including wider sidewalks, on-street parking, bike lanes, and street furnishings, a part of Takoma Park's Green Streets project, will make this street part of Long Branch's enhanced public realm.
+This section of Flower Avenue, a major business street in Long Branch, will be in the City of Takoma Park.
+Streetscape improvements, including wider sidewalks, on-street parking, bike lanes, and street furnishings will make it part of Long Branch's enhanced public realm.

-Lanes: Two travel lanes with no median
+Lanes: Two travel lanes with on-street parking to one side, no median agement Practices, where practicable.

-Pedestrian/Bike Access: Sidewalks adjacent to travel lanes; widely spaced crosswalks, propopsed signed-shared on-street bikeway
+Pedestrian/Bike Access: Sidewalks adjacent to travel lanes, widely spaced crosswalks, signed shared on-street roadway accommodated within the right-of-way using Best Management Practices, where practicable